A swoon-worthy, creamy layered chocolate peanut butter fudge! You’ll make this decadent candy again and again.

 - If you make your layered chocolate peanut butter fudge without a thermometer, just make sure your candy is at a rolling boil for 4 full minutes and you should be fine.

 - I like using an offset spatula to spread each layer evenly in the pan.
+But spread quickly, then don’t shake or move the pan until the fudge sets so you have a smooth top surface.

 - Lining the pan with non-stick foil allows you to remove the whole batch to a cutting board once cooled.
 It’s much easier to slice when out of the pan.

 - Store your easy peanut butter fudge in an airtight tin to keep it fresh longer.
+It should keep well for 2-3 weeks.

 Tom, Katie and I all nibbled away at this two-toned treat, and I sent a bunch home with Tom for his roommates to inhale, instead of me.
 This layered chocolate peanut butter fudge may have to replace the peanut blossoms I make each year for the holidays.
 Try this Tiger Bark, too, if you love this combination.
 It’s amazing!